 Joining a mining pool is simple.
 The following websites can be visited to learn more about joining the pool-

 Bitcoin Cash mining is a reliable and popular method for mining and earning BCH coin provided that the right software, as well as hardware, has been put into use.

 How Bitcoin Cash different from Bitcoin

 As far as the users of Bitcoin/Bitcoin Cash are concerned there is very little noticeable difference on the front end when using either currency.
-The main difference between these coins is the fact that, given equal hash rate, BCC protocol allows for more transactions per second, which means, to faster payments and lower fees.
+The main difference between these coins is the fact that, given an equal hash rate, the BCH protocol allows for more transactions per second, which means, faster payments and lower fees.
 I already wrote the features of Bitcoin Cash above.

 So, in the end, Bitcoin Cash is a forked coin from the main Bitcoin/ Bitcoin Core and the Difference is that Bitcoin Cash is created to process faster payments at fees lower than Bitcoin (BTC).
 The investors should have a look at the potential of this coin and analyze its market positions to understand how much this currency has grown in such a short time.